 Then repeat the process on the second computer (87):

-If one or more computers fails the ping test and you suspect AP isolation might be the cause, you’ll need to consult with the documentation for your specific router to see where the setting is and how to turn it off.
+If one or more computers fail the ping test and you suspect AP isolation might be the cause, you’ll need to consult with the documentation for your specific router to see where the setting is and how to turn it off.
 If you find the documentation for your router lacking and you’re left to dig through the menus yourself, check out our guide to AP isolation here for some pointers on finding and enabling/disabling it.
 While you’re at it, now is a perfect time to review your guest network settings.

 Try Manually Connecting